Arizona State Land Department: Issues and reform efforts

 Since 1990, there have been 11 measures on the ballot to change how state lands are managed and numerous reform attempts in the legislature.
 These efforts have produced little real change.
 Proposed reform measures included making it easier to exchange lands with the federal government, funding the State Land Department from revenues earned, improved protection of natural resources, To improve the revenues from land sales to urban developers, some have recommended that the State Land Department be allowed to issue bonds or enter into partnerships with developers.

 In 1998, the Arizona Preserve Initiative fostered the preservation of open space around urban areas through the reclassification of State Trust Land for conservation purposes.
 The Initiative was later discontinued due to threat of lawsuit.

-The State Land Commission has allowed a Saudi company, Fondomonte, to pump unlimited groundwater from its land in the Butler Valley at no charge.
+The State Land Commission allowed a Saudi company, Fondomonte, to pump unlimited groundwater from its land in the Butler Valley at no charge under the administration of Governor Doug Ducey.
 Butler Valley was set aside for future ground water delivery to urban areas via the Central Arizona Project canal.
 The Fondomonte lease has been criticized as substantially below-market.
+Katie Hobbs raised the issue during her campaign and terminated the lease of the 3,520 acres in Butler Valley after she was elected governor.